uibcdf/Molecular-Systems/docs/contents/about/installation.md

 Now, once you have cloned the repository.
 You need to install the required pakages to use it, develope it, test it, or document it.
-Find all required libraries, depending on each usage case, in the `OpenMolecularSystems/devtools/conda-envs` directory.
-And if you want to create a conda environment to play with OpenMolecularSystems, feel free to make use of the Python scripts 'create\_conda\_env.py' and 'update\_conda\_env.py' in the same directory:
+Find all required libraries, depending on each usage case, in the `Molecular-Systems/devtools/conda-envs` directory.
+And if you want to create a conda environment to play with Molecular-Systems, feel free to make use of the Python scripts 'create\_conda\_env.py' and 'update\_conda\_env.py' in the same directory:

 ```
-cd OpenMolecularSystems/devtools/conda-envs
+cd Molecular-Systems/devtools/conda-envs
 python create_conda_env.py -n Molecular-Systems -p 3.7 production_env.yaml
 ```